hrimar/Events/README.md

 # Events
-All events in one place - an events crawler and presenter.
+All Sofia events in one place - an events crawler and presenter.